codeFi/XcodeLogger/README.md

 You can also find me on Twitter [@razvan_tanase](https://twitter.com/razvan_tanase).

-I appreciate any feedback, positive or negative so I can improve this project.
+I highly appreciate any feedback, positive and/or constructive so I can improve this project.

 #### License
 __You're invited and more than welcomed to contribute to this project!__ When you have a change you’d like to see in the master repository, please [send a pull request](https://github.com/codeFi/XcodeLogger/pulls).